gulpjs/vinyl-fs/README.md

 Takes a glob string or an array of glob strings as the first argument and an options object as the second.
 Returns a stream of [vinyl] `File` objects.

-__Note: UTF-8 BOM will be stripped from all UTF-8 files read with `.src` unless disabled in the options.__
+__Note: UTF-8 BOM will be removed from all UTF-8 files read with `.src` unless disabled in the options.__

 #### Globs